KevinMaldjian/Agile_Article/README.md

 ```
 pod install
 ```

-on the directory you wish to install the libraries
+on the directory you wish to install the libraries.